aptech/docs/docs/cc/data-import-and-export.rst

 :doc:`../fseek`               Positions the file pointer in a file.
 :doc:`../fstrerror`           Returns an error message explaining the cause of the most recent file I/O error.
 :doc:`../ftell`               Gets the position of the file pointer in a file.
+:doc:`../getf`                Loads an ASCII or binary file into a string.
+:doc:`../putf`                Writes the contents of a string to a file.
 ====================       ====================================================================================